7 Dead As Buffalo's Buried In 4 Feet Of Snow: 'We're At War With Mother Nature,' Hochul Says

 As of Sunday morning, about 43 inches of snowfall had fallen in the Buffalo area, according to the National Weather Service.

-"We're in a war."
-Hochul said at a news briefing in Albany on Sunday.
+"We're in a war," Hochul said at a news briefing in Albany on Sunday before she headed to Erie County later in the day.
 "We're at war with Mother Nature.
 And she's been hitting us with everything she has."

 Almost every fire truck in Buffalo is stranded, officials said.